 However, potential drawbacks of quantum technology also exist, including the possibility for malicious use.
-For example, quantum computers could undermine the security of current, widely used cryptography (e.g., encryption), such as those used for secure website connections.97 These current cryptographic methods rely on complex mathematics that are nearly impossible for classical computers to break in reasonable time frames.
-Quantum computers, in contrast, could break certain types of cryptographic methods in exponentially shorter times because of key differences in information processing.
+For example, quantum computers could undermine the security of current, widely used cryptography (e.g., encryption), such as those used for secure website connections.97 These current

 95GAO, Artificial Intelligence: Agencies Are Implementing Management and Personnel Requirements, GAO-24-107332 (Washington, D.C.: Sept.
 9, 2024) and Exec.
 Order 14110, Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (Oct.
 30, 2023).
-The order was intended to advance and govern the development of AI in accordance with eight guiding principles and priorities, including ensuring the safety and security of AI technology, promoting innovation and competition, supporting workers, and advancing federal government use of AI.
+The order was intended to advance and govern the development of Al in accordance with eight guiding principles and priorities, including ensuring the safety and security of Al technology, promoting innovation and competition, supporting workers, and advancing federal government use of Al.